Bujumbura

 Bujumbura (/fr/; /rn/), formerly Usumbura, is the economic capital, former political capital, largest city and main port of Burundi.
 It ships most of the country's chief export, coffee, as well as cotton and tin ore.
 Bujumbura was formerly the country's political capital.
 In late December 2018, Burundian president Pierre Nkurunziza announced that he would follow through on a 2007 promise to return Gitega its former political capital status, with Bujumbura remaining as economical capital and center of commerce.
-A vote in the Parliament of Burundi made the change official on 16 January 2019, and as of late 2025, the transition is still ongoing, having estimated to end in 2022.
+A vote in the Parliament of Burundi made the change official on 16 January 2019, and as of late 2025, the transition is still ongoing, having been estimated to end in 2022.

 History

 Bujumbura grew from a small village after it became a military post in German East Africa in 1889.
 After World War I it was made the administrative center and de facto capital of the Belgian League of Nations mandate of Ruanda-Urundi.
 The name was changed from Usumbura to Bujumbura upon Burundi's independence in 1962.
 Since independence, Bujumbura was the scene of frequent fighting between the country's two main ethnic groups, with Hutu militias opposing the Tutsi-dominated Burundi Army during the Burundian Civil War in the early 90s.

+During the 1990s civil war, battles between Burundi's two main ethnic groups destroyed hospitals, administrative buildings, the University of Burundi, and other schools in the city, severely crippling the local economy.
+The Belgian colonial period left a significant architectural mark on the city centre, with buildings constructed in styles popular in Europe during the first half of the 20th century, including elements of Modernism and Art Deco, many of which remain visible in the historical centre today.